What is the difference between a registrar and a celebrant?

-Yes, my portable pa can be used to play music through - from a USB stick or via Bluetooth.
+Yes, music can be played through my portable pa - from a USB stick or via Bluetooth.
 A bonus is that my one man support system (aka my husband, Ron) will play all your recorded music at the right moment for you.

 How much are your fees?

 My top price is £450 (there are no extras).
 I offer discounts based on how close your venue is to Teignmouth.